lukasoppermann/design-tokens/_resources/Plugin Description.md

 Usage & transformation
 Find out how to use the plugin to create custom tokens from the documentation. https://github.com/lukasoppermann/design-tokens

+You can also view the example Figma file https://www.figma.com/file/2MQ759R5kJtzQn4qSHuqR7/Design-Tokens-for-Figma?node-id=231%3A2

 Get up to speed transforming your tokens using style directory with the transformer package. https://github.com/lukasoppermann/design-token-transformer